icelab/babushka-deps/README.md

 mkdir -p ~/.babushka/deps
 ```

-Then create a dep that requires icelab:workstation, along with any other peronal deps that you'd like to use, e.g. in '~/.babushka/deps/laptop.rb':
+Then create a dep that requires icelab:workstation, along with any other personal deps that you'd like to use, e.g. in '~/.babushka/deps/laptop.rb':

 ```ruby
 dep "laptop" do